Thokas99/Digital_Epidemiology/README.md

 Additionally, we have conducted network simulations to model the spread of RSV.
 By representing individuals as nodes and their interactions as edges in a network, we aim to capture the complex patterns of disease transmission.

 ## Repository Structure

-### data/
-This directory contains all the datasets used in the project, including:
-- Historical RSV incidence data in Valencia.
-- Demographic data for the region of Valencia.
-- Contact network data for the network simulations.

 ### scripts/
 This directory includes the primary scripts for simulations and analysis, such as:
 - `work_in_progress`: Script for stochastic SIRS model simulation.